 Can’t decide between the contouring of foam and the sturdy support of coils?
 You don’t have to.
 Hybrid mattresses combine the best features of both, layering memory foam or latex over a system of individually wrapped innerspring coils.
 This construction gives you pressure relief on top with a strong, supportive base underneath.
 The coils also allow for better airflow, making hybrids a great choice if you tend to sleep hot.
 Collections like the Helix Mattress line are popular because they offer this balanced feel, providing targeted support exactly where you need it.

-Gel-Infused Foam: For a Cooler Sleep
+Gel-Infused Foam: Sleep Cooler, Feel Better

 A common complaint about traditional memory foam is that it can trap body heat.
 If you love the feel of foam but worry about overheating, gel-infused foam is the answer.
 This material takes standard memory foam and infuses it with cooling gel beads or swirls.
 These additions help pull heat away from your body, allowing you to enjoy the pressure-relieving benefits of foam without the warmth.
 Many modern foam and hybrid mattresses now include gel-infused layers to ensure a comfortable and cool night’s sleep.

-How to Choose the Right Firmness for Arthritis
+What's the Right Mattress Firmness for Arthritis?

 Finding the right mattress firmness when you have arthritis can feel like a puzzle.
 You need enough support to keep your spine aligned, but not so much that it creates painful pressure points on your sensitive joints.
 A mattress that’s too soft might feel cozy at first, but it can let your hips and shoulders sink too low, throwing your body out of alignment and leading to more pain in the morning.
 On the other hand, a mattress that’s too firm can feel like sleeping on a board, aggravating areas like your hips, shoulders, and knees by putting too much pressure on them.